 This refers to a collection method in which many types of recyclable items are collected in one container for transportation to a recycling processing center.
 The following are some helpful tips for single stream recycling.

-Whether there is a surplus of food or large quantities of food scraps in your trash, food waste is a concern for many businesses, schools and organizations.
+Whether there is a surplus of edible food or large quantities of food scraps in your trash, food waste is a concern for many businesses, schools and organizations.
+Recycling food waste can save money by diverting heavy, wet material from your trash collection.
 The following are a few actions you can take to play your part in preventing food waste.

 Learn best practices in waste, recycling and organics management for your industry.
 For customized recommendations for your business and grant funding to implement best practices schedule a visit with a Recycling Expert.